-Cherry tomatoes: These small, sweet tomatoes add a burst of juiciness and color to the salad.
+Cherry tomatoes: small, sweet tomatoes that roast well and add juiciness

-Zucchini: A mild-flavored summer squash that becomes tender and slightly sweet when roasted.
+Zucchini: a mild-flavored summer squash that softens when roasted

-Salt: Enhances the natural flavors of the ingredients.
+Salt: enhances the flavors of all the ingredients

-Black pepper: Adds a subtle heat and depth of flavor.
+Black pepper: adds a little bit of spice and depth

 Technique Tip for This Salad Recipe